parrt/msds692/notes/sockets.md

 ### TCP/IP

 TCP (_Transmission Control Protocol_) is another protocol, a reliable but slower one, sitting on top of IP.
 Believe it or not it comes from the 1970s.
-TCP provides reliable, stream-oriented connections; can treat the connection like a stream/file rather than packets.
-Packets are ordered into the proper sequence at the target machine via use of _sequence numbers_.
+Characteristics:

+* Reliable (fault tolerant).
 TCP automatically deals with lost packets before delivering a complete "file" to a recipient.
+* Stream-oriented connections.
+We can treat the connection like a stream/file rather than packets.
+* Packets are ordered into the proper sequence at the target machine via use of _sequence numbers_.
-Control-flow prevents buffer overflows etc...
+* Control-flow prevents buffer overflows etc...

 TCP is like a phone connection versus the simple "fire and forget" letter stateless style of IP.
-TCP sockets are open for the duration of a communication (i.e., until you close the connection).
+TCP connections are open for the duration of a communication (i.e., until you close the connection).

 ## What is a socket?

 If the IP address is like an office building's main phone number, sockets are like the extension numbers for offices.
 So the IP and socket, often called the port, uniquely identify an "office" (server process).
 You will see unique identifiers like `192.168.2.100:80` where 80 is the port.
 We open sockets to these ports in order to communicate with servers.

-Ports run from 1..65535.
+Ports range from 1..65535.
 1..1024 require root privileges to use and ports 1..255 are reserved for common, publicly-defined server ports like:

-* 80: HTTP
+* 80: HTTP (web)
-* 110: POP
+* 110: POP (mail)
-* 25: SMTP
+* 25: SMTP (mail)
-* 22: SSH
+* 22: SSH (remote shell connections)

-You can use `telnet` to connect to ports to manually speak the protocol.
+You can use `telnet` (`putty` on windows) to connect to remote ports to manually speak the protocol.
 The most successful and long-lived protocols are simple and text based.
 For example, here is how I connect to port 80, the Web server, at the University:

 ```bash
 $ telnet www.usfca.edu 80